 Yet, despite all of this, the market so far has managed to remain surprisingly resilient, edging into a downturn but not it to a complete catastrophe like the one seen during the Great Depression.
 However, another impending crisis could well make it so, if not far worse.
-The number of ‘zombie’ companies is growing rapidly and if the situation does not improve, we could head towards a financial nightmare.
+The number of ‘zombie’ companies is growing rapidly and if the situation does not improve, we could likely head towards a financial apocalypse.

 What is a zombie company?

 A zombie describes a being that should be technically dead yet is alive somehow.
 A zombie company is similar – one that is heavily in debt but earns just enough to continue operating and service its debt (but not pay it off).
 As one would expect, such companies, just barely managing to scarp by, are highly vulnerable to market disruptions.
 A small rise in interest rates, a decline in consumer spending, or a single poor quarterly performance could risk it becoming insolvent.

 In a completely efficient market, zombie businesses wouldn’t exist, instead, being quickly replaced by more productive competitors.
 In real life, however, they remain animated by cheap credit, the access to which reduces pressure for these companies to invest in innovation and efficiency as well as shift the need for hard decisions well into the hazy future.

 Often of massive size and thus, politically too costly for the government to be allowed to go insolvent, these uncompetitive corporate giants continue to lumber onward from repeated bailouts or generous bank loans.
 While this avoids a negative economic outcome in the short-term, in the long term, this leads to the crowding out of productive investment and the entry of newer, more innovative companies.
 This, in turn, can potentially lead to a steady decline in growth and eventually chronic stagnation as happened in the case of Japan.

 What You as an Investor Should Be Worried?